Trevor Larnach Player Props: Twins vs. Astros

 Astros Pitching Rankings

-- The Astros pitching staff ranks sixth in MLB with a collective 10 strikeouts per nine innings.
+- The 9.6 strikeouts per nine innings compiled by the Astros pitching staff ranks seventh in MLB.

-- The Astros have the 11th-ranked team ERA among all league pitching staffs (3.77).
+- The Astros' 4.38 team ERA ranks 13th across all MLB pitching staffs.

-- Astros pitchers combine to rank 14th in baseball in home runs given up (eight total, one per game).
+- Astros pitchers combine to surrender 10 total home runs at a clip of 1.1 per game (to rank 15th in baseball).

-- Garcia (0-1) gets the starting nod for the Astros, his second this season.
+- The Astros are sending Brown (0-0) to the mound for his second start of the season.

 © 2023 Data Skrive.
 All rights reserved.